liangwei01/SetPA/README.md

 #Dependencies
 The code is written in Python3.
-The packages are needed for the calculation: Numpy, Pandas, Igraph, Scipy.
+The packages are needed for the calculation:
+- Numpy
+- Pandas
+- Igraph
+- Scipy

 #Basic Usage